ansys/pydpf-post/docs/source/contributing.rst

 Building the Documentation Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Documentation for DPF-Post is hosted at docs.pyansys.com and is
+Documentation for PyDPF-Post is hosted at docs.pyansys.com and is
 automatically built and deployed using the GitHub Actions.
 You can
 build and verify the html documentation locally by install ``sphinx``
 and the other documentation build dependencies by running the